-Hygiene education, improved sanitation facilities and safe water – the combination of these three factors bring about more lasting changes in health than a water point has on it's own.
+Hygiene education, improved sanitation facilities and safe water – the combination of these three factors brings about more lasting changes in health than a water point has on its own.

 Step 1: Village identification

 We partner with local councils, Village Water Zambia and communities to identify which villages and schools to work in.

 Field staff conduct an initial visit to each village and school to outline the Village Water programme and what the expectations are on both sides.
 Community ownership is the key to a successful project.

 Step 2: Community ownership

 Each community sets-up a water committee to oversee the changes, to encourage participation from everyone and organise a pump maintenance rota.
 Every household is asked to contribute to a fund for spare parts and future repairs.

 Step 3: Hygiene education

 Hygiene education sessions cover the link between open defecation and waterborne diseases, the importance of hand-washing, keeping utensils clean, food storage and good personal hygiene.